 Another challenge is showing how the damage to your car and the impact of the collision led to your injury.
 The attorneys at Anderson & Cummings know how to review crash damage and build a robust argument about how the damage from the crash injured your back.
 For example, it may be possible to show how the force of impact compressed your spine.

-Speak to an Experienced Attorney About Your Claim
+Speak to an Experienced Texas Attorney About Your Claim

 Proving your back injury was caused by a car accident can be complicated without the help of an experienced attorney.
 Insurance companies are known for looking for ways to avoid paying injury victims full compensation.